apache/skywalking/docs/en/setup/service-agent/agent-compatibility.md

 # Compatibility

 SkyWalking 8.0+ uses v3 protocols.
-Agents don't have to keep the same versions as the OAP backend.
+Agents don't have to keep the identical versions as the OAP backend.

 ## SkyWalking Native Agents